zackyazmi/zackyazmi/README.md

 Hi There! 👋,

-I'm Zacky Ilahi Azmi, I am currently a computer science student motivated to develop my skills and grow professionally.
-I have much interest in developing and programming.
-I love creating new inventions that make work easier and currently aim to create new products that have a big impact on the world and beneft to many people.
-I learn quickly, carefully, hard-working, responsible, and highly adaptable person.
-I have good organizational skills and capabilities for heavy workloads and good knowledge of iOS Dev such as Swift, UIKit, SwiftUI, etc.
+A bachelor's graduate with a Computer Science major.
+Having experience in developing software development, particularly iOS development through the opportunity to join the Apple Developer Academy and have made many applications using the Swift language and UIKit & SwiftUI frameworks, as well as other frameworks such as Core Data, MVVM Architecture, etc. Currently, I am motivated to develop my competencies and skills in software development by creating new inventions/products that make a big impact and benefit the community.

 - 📫 How to reach me **zackyilahi.azmi@gmail.com**